rsdoiel/antenna/archives/2025/journalism_2025.11.md

 date: 2025-03-21, from: The Daily Bruin (UCLA Student Newspaper)

+This post was updated March 21 at 11:21 a.m.
 Editor’s note: This article contains mentions of child abuse that may be disturbing to some readers.&#160;
 UCLA will close one of its two on-campus child care centers Sept.